OpenMendel/MendelGameteCompetition.jl/README.md

 # MendelGameteCompetition

 This [Julia](http://julialang.org/) package  implements a gamete competition analysis, which is a generalization of the TDT analysis.
-It is one component of the umbrella [OpenMendel](https://openmendel.github.io) project.
+MendelGameteCompetition is one component of the umbrella [OpenMendel](https://openmendel.github.io) project.

 [![](https://img.shields.io/badge/docs-current-blue.svg)](https://OpenMendel.github.io/MendelGameteCompetition.jl)